fkhan00/MKS22X-Final_Project/README.md

 - fixed timing of enemy spawn
 - added basic collision --> more bullets system (2x combo)
 - spring cleaning on the code

+Tuesday May 21st, 2019:

+Alex:
+- squashed some bugs
+- more method cleanup
+- optimization on ship/bullet speed and spawning rate
+- added bullet explosions up to any number of a combo
+- added replay feature after game over